Kausthub8/Rainfall-Analysis-GUI-Using-Tkinter/README.md

 a) Built a  basic GUI using Tkinkter for rainfall analysis.

-b) Rainfall Data was taken from kaggle
+b) Rainfall Data was taken from kaggle.

+c) Created button event handlers and used  widget methods.